 E-commerce additionally serves as a lucrative platform for affiliate marketers.
 Most online stores have affiliate schemes that enable marketers to promote their products and pay them a certain percentage of the sales.
 These affiliates have little to no upfront advertising costs, making it highly beneficial for e-commerce and affiliates alike.

-Furthermore, e-commerce stores gather vast insights on their customers, allowing them to better tailor their campaigns, user experiences, and sales approaches, such as custom-tailored advertising, optimized sales funnels, personalized email campaigns or enhanced customer interaction.
+Furthermore, e-commerce stores gather vast insights on their customers, allowing them to better tailor their campaigns, user experiences, and sales approaches, such as custom-tailored advertising, optimized sales funnels, personalized email campaigns, or enhanced customer interaction.
 The ability to leverage real-time data has made global e-commerce firms very dynamic and flexible to market changes.

 How to Succeed in E-commerce